cosmos/cosmos-sdk/docs/architecture/adr-038-state-listening.md

 #### Streaming service

 We will introduce a new `StreamingService` struct for exposing `WriteListener` data streams to external consumers.
-In addition to streaming state changes as `StoreKVPair`s, the strut satisfies an `ABCIListener` interface that plugs into the BaseApp and relays ABCI requests and responses so that the service can group the state changes with the ABCI requests that affected them and the ABCI responses they affected.
+In addition to streaming state changes as `StoreKVPair`s, the struct satisfies an `ABCIListener` interface that plugs into the BaseApp and relays ABCI requests and responses so that the service can group the state changes with the ABCI requests that affected them and the ABCI responses they affected.
 The `ABCIListener` interface also exposes a `ListenKVStorePair` method which is used by the `StoreKVPairWriteListener` to stream state change events.